disaster37/opensearchtools/README.md

 ### Global options

 The following parameters are available for all commands line :
-- **--url**: The Opensearch URL.
+- **--urls**: The Opensearch URL.
 For exemple https://opensearch.company.com.
-Alternatively you can use environment variable `OPENSEARCH_URL`.
+Alternatively you can use environment variable `OPENSEARCH_URLS`.
+You can set multiple urls.
 - **--user**: The login to connect on Opensearch.
 Alternatively you can use environment variable `OPENSEARCH_USER`.
 - **--password**: The password to connect on Opensearch.
 Alternatively you can use environment variable `OPENSEARCH_PASSWORD`.
 - **--self-signed-certificate**: Disable the check of server SSL certificate